How Do I Choose the Most Accurate Autism Assessment for My Client?

 - Tourette’s syndrome

 In addition to looking for comorbidities and overlapping symptoms, many clinicians also assess adaptive behavior skills.
+Adaptive behavior assessments show which areas of a student’s life may be impacted by the core characteristics of autism or another condition.
 Studies show that parents aren’t just concerned about a formal diagnosis, but about the child’s daily functional needs—whatever the diagnosis turns out to be.

 Where Will the Assessment Be Administered?